 The juxtaposition of cultural norms and "modern visions" for adolescent girls influences decisions about whether they marry or pursue education (Choi, Pizatella-Haswell and Hope, 2017).
 In some contexts an educated girl may be perceived as too old, accomplished or progressive, which may reduce her suitability for marriage (Malakoff et al., 2021; Cutherell and Cole, 2019).
-In Ethiopia, where there are limited employment opportunities for adolescent girls, girls were discouraged from attaining higher education (Cutherell and Cole, 2019).
-In Ethiopia, education is valued, but society dictates that education is meant to serve a select few (Cutherell and Cole, 2019).
+In Ethiopia, influencers thought that it was pointless for adolescent girls to pursue higher education because there were no pathways to greater opportunity available (Cutherell and Cole, 2019).
 Other deterrents to pursuing education included the cost and time commitment.
 In Northern Nigeria, insights from parents revealed that they often shared their daughters' educational aspirations.
-However, a lack of work opportunities post-education, together with perceptions that marriage preserves morality (i.e. it reduces the risk of social stigma associated with premarital sex or pregnancy outside of wedlock), encouraged girls to to marry early rather than seek education (Malakoff et al., 2021).
+However, a lack of work opportunities post-education, together with perceptions that marriage preserves morality (i.e. reduces the risk of social stigma associated with premarital sex or pregnancy outside of wedlock), encouraged girls to marry early rather than seek education (Malakoff et al., 2021).